Enjoy the honeymoon phase because newlyweds share more than just their lives: They also have a common stake in a tax return.

 Many people expect marriage to come with a tax break, but that doesn’t always happen.
 Tax changes for newlyweds can actually mean they pay more to Uncle Sam.
 This is known as the “marriage penalty.”

-Here are six surprising reasons newlyweds may see a higher bill than other taxpayers, making it more challenging to move beyond living paycheck to paycheck.
+Here are six surprising reasons newlyweds may see a higher bill than other taxpayers.
+Being aware of these changes could help you prepare yourself financially.

 A combined high income might raise your tax rate